Terraform

 1. Run the terraform plan command and then the terraform apply command to remove the existing rules before adding any standalone rules to avoid any conflicts.

 2. Add standalone security group rules for HTTP ingress and all egress.
-Do not forget to remove the inline ingress and egress attributes from the aws_security_group resource to avoid any conflicts.
+To avoid conflicts, remove the inline ingress and egress attributes from the aws_security_group resource.

 data "aws_vpc" "default" {